nvolakis/CDS115-Deep-Learning/README.md

 ### Instructions for Use:
 - Replace `"https://github.com/your-username/cifar100-classification.git"` with your actual GitHub repository URL.
 - Add the `LICENSE` file if you plan to use the MIT License, or adjust the license section according to your chosen license.

-This `README.md` provides a clear overview of the project, instructions on how to run it, and relevant details about dependencies and results.
-It should make your repository easy to understand and use for others who might be interested in your work.